fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 M("hello"); // This is another overload
 ```

 This appears barely documented in the C# design docs.
-The preview version of the F# feature explicitly does not allow this: `open` is only allowed on non-generic static classes.
+The preview version of the F# feature explicitly does not allow this: `open type` is only allowed on non-generic static classes.

 From an interop perspective, opening a generic static class may be required as some APIs may use generic type parameters on the static class, forcing users to open these with a concrete substitution when using them.